Do you have a stack of business cards from exhibitions or events that you aren’t sure what to do with?

-- Decide what information needs to be captured from you paper forms / business cards – contact name, company name, address, telephone, email, order details etc.
+- Decide what information needs to be captured from your paper forms/business cards – contact name, company name, address, telephone, email, order details etc.

 - Make sure the fields you want to capture replicate the information on your database.

-- Understand where and how the information came to you – identify lead source, if they are a customer or prospect etc.
+- Understand where and how the information came to you – identify the lead source if they are a customer or prospect etc.